sympatovit/condenser/readme.md

  * Included are three example servers
 * Make a copy of `sample.secrets.json` named `secrets.json`
 * Edit `secrets.json` with your secret information
- * Included are example secrets for the three example servers
+ * Included are example secrets for the three example servers and example apps
 * Run `condenser` to install/update all servers
  * On first run, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account
  * You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail